Frank Crawford: Legal and teaching career

 In 1893, Crawford opened a law practice with Albert Jefferis in Omaha, Nebraska.
 Jefferis was a classmate and teammate with Crawford on the baseball and football teams at the University of Michigan and later served in the United States House of Representatives.
 In 1901, Crawford formed a law partnership in Omaha under the name Crawford & Clarke with Henry Teft Clarke, Jr., a former Major League Baseball pitcher.

 Crawford joined the faculty of Creighton University School of Law in 1906 where he remained until 1913.
 He taught classes in evidence and public service companies.

 From the end of World War I until the outbreak of World War II, Crawford practiced law in France, first in Paris and later in Nice.

 Family and death

 Crawford was married to Hannah Louise McNair, a descendant of four colonial governors.
 Crawford and his wife moved to France in the mid-1920s and to New York City in the early 1940s.
 His wife died in September 1943 at the French Hospital in New York City.

-In November 1963, Crawford died at a hospital in Portland, Maine at age 93.
+Crawford later lived in Winchester, Massachusetts, and in the 1950s moved to Freeport, Maine to reside in the home of his cousin, Helen Randall.
+He died at age 93, on November 25, 1963, at a hospital in Portland, Maine.